Dry Land

 Icebergs

 Boats are akin to swans.
 Which is to say that they’re like icebergs.
 Whatever their appearance, there’s a lot more going on beneath the surface than you’d think.
 On an afternoon stroll down the river, one might spot one or more boats, swans and / or icebergs.
-And unless someone’s having a really bad day, you probably won’t see what lies beneath any of them…
+And unless someone’s having a really bad day, you probably won’t see what lies beneath any of them.

 Balti Express and other Imaginary Boats

 People get funny ideas when it comes to naming boats.
 After all, our boat is called Monstronauticus and it’s virtually the only name that my wife and I could agree on.
-But the phenomenon can be explained by good old British bureaucracy…
+Our son happily avoided a similar fate.

 Going in

 Experts agree: the best way to learn something in depth is immersion.
-Whether you’re trying to pick up a new language or learn a new skill like boating: in at the deep end, you’ll be the wiser for it…
+Whether you’re trying to pick up a new language or learn a new skill like boating: in at the deep end, you’ll be the wiser for it.

 What's that sound?

 I spent the first week aboard my floating home-to-be surrounded by the sounds of nature trampled underfoot by the chugging of the diesel engine, the wail of tungsten carbide disc on steel, underscored by a whirring petrol generator.
-Though nature is famously noisy, that week definitely represented the triumph of the industry over environment…
+Though nature is famously noisy, that week definitely represented the triumph of industry over environment.

 Hoisting the flag